The Settings Tab allows to adjust the brightness, contrast, position and size of the picture, plus some other settings.

 data rate, if the duration calculated from the timestamps differs

 more than 50%.
-Tick this checkbox if the TSPlayer displays a crazy
+Tick this checkbox if the TSPlayer displays a wrong

 duration for a TS/MPG file due to timestamp gaps (e.g. 5 minutes for